-If you’re in the market for a new apartment, a good place to begin is determining how much money you are looking to spend on housing based on your salary and other routine expenses.
+If you’re in the market for a new apartment, it is a good idea to start by determining how much money you can afford to spend on housing based on your salary and other routine expenses.

 Everyone’s financial situation is unique.
 That’s why it’s important to consider how upfront and recurring costs associated with your new apartment factor into your monthly budget.